mayankd101/STAT-4830-Mayank-Sai-Ayush-project/final_report.md

 > improving throughput alone does not sufficiently optimize convergence behavior.

-The project therefore pivoted toward improving learning efficiency directly.
+The project therefore pivoted toward improving learning efficiency directly with a target accuracy of 85%.

 ---